John Mosher Bailey: Congress

+Presidential appointments

 After leaving Congress, Bailey was the United States consul to Hamburg, Germany, by appointment of President James Garfield, and served in that capacity from 1881 to 1885.
 He served as a delegate to the Republican National Convention in 1888 and was appointed by President Benjamin Harrison as surveyor of customs at Albany, New York from 1889 to 1894.

-He resumed the practice of law.
-He died in Albany, New York.
+He later resumed the practice of law.

-Death
+Death and burial

 Bailey died in Albany, Albany County, New York, on February 21, 1916 (age 77 years, 181 days).
 He is interred at Elmwood Cemetery, Bethlehem, New York.